Brittany by bike

-Choose your itinerary among the 6 different sections
+Choose your itinerary among the 6 different steps

 After joining the La Loire à Vélo circuit, A Modern Journey Through an Old Land hits the ground running.
 Following a hair-raising adventure through Nantes (with its island of strange Machines), the former ports of the estuary and the bucolic Canal de la Martinière await you.
 Here, the sunlight adds a magical touch to the endless natural spaces all around.
 Prepare also to be greeted by a host of artworks from the Estuaire itinerary – like a “soggy boat” dozing on the bank of a canal lock, a “starry garden” (Jardin étoilé), an improbable belvedere overlooking the Loire, or a pacified “ocean snake” (Serpent d’océan) coiled up on the fine sands of Saint-Brévin.

 51,43 miles - Level 1 (families) - 2 days